EOEPCA/deployment-guide/docs/building-blocks/resource-discovery.md

 You should receive a JSON response listing zero or more STAC items that match the query.
 If you have not yet ingested any items, you may get an empty result array (`"features": []`).

-### 4. Ingesting Sample Records
+### 4. Optional Smoke Test: Loading a Sample Record Internally

-For a quick demonstration, we can ingest a sample record into the catalogue - directly via its service pod.
+This is a smoke test only.
+It loads a sample record by executing `pycsw-admin.py` inside the catalogue pod, which proves the catalogue and database are functioning.

+It is not the recommended operational ingestion path because it bypasses ingress, IAM, API-level validation, and the Resource Registration building block.

+For normal record registration, use the Resource Registration building block against the protected Resource Discovery endpoint when IAM is enabled.

 > See the [Resource Registration BB](./resource-registration.md), which is the preferred means to ingest records in a production environment.